NeevCohen/cmap/README.md

 ## Restrictions

-Currently, cmap only supports key type of string, though in the future I do intend to implement a generic version for any type of key.
+Currently, cmap only supports mapping of `char*` -> `void*` , though in the future I do intend to implement a generic version for any type of key.

 ## Tests